 Digital iterations - CD and download - are all sourced directly from the lacquer cutting needle.

-Primarily known as the frontman for the subversive blues/calypso/gospel outfit Storehouse, Tom Rodwell has performed and recorded extensively since before the turn of the century, with an extraordinarily varied backstory of projects, sessions and shows.
+Primarily known as the frontman for the subversive blues/calypso/gospel outfit Storehouse, Tom Rodwell has performed and recorded extensively since before the turn of the century, with a varied backstory of projects, sessions and shows.

-Lyrically, Rodwell's work touches on exotic and absurdist themes of art, memory, spirituality and lust with low-budget surrealism and a gothic wit.
-Meanwhile, his music is audaciously unfashionable - rough, raw and often strange, yet deeply familiar and darkly funky.
+Lyrically, Rodwell's work touches on exotic themes of art, memory, spirituality and lust, with low-budget absurdist wit.
+Meanwhile, his music is audaciously unfashionable - rough, raw, minimalistic and often strange, yet deeply familiar and always darkly funky.

 With his new album Wood & Waste, Rodwell has revealed highly crafted and unconventional songs that cover a varied landscape.
-This music is often ecstatic, always surprising and richly detailed.
+This music is often ecstatic, frequently surprising, richly detailed and rewarding.

 "By turns wild, angry, hypnotic and sensual, it's as uncompromising as is funky and some of the best live music I've seen," - Blues in London.